kevinkhuat/bitscoop-live/README.md

 ## Environment Setup
-Create a two virtual environments outide the Ografy repository folder.
+Create a two virtual environments outide the BitScoop repository folder.
 You'll need one for the Django app and one for the Tornado app since the dependencies conflict.

-Change directory into the ografy project folder, activate the Django virtual environment and install the requirements with:
+Change directory into the bitscoop project folder, activate the Django virtual environment and install the requirements with:

 ```